 This is the first seminar in the Nursing Honors Curriculum.
 The students will explore issues affecting the nursing profession and health care.
 The focus is on exploration of the concepts of scholarship, leadership, and reflective practice with an emphasis on the QSEN competencies.
 The use of scholarly inquiry and nursing research will be emphasized as tools that will be used throughout the program.
 Students will begin to: 1) cultivate the skills of critical thinking; 2) explore various aspects of professional nursing practice; 3) identify a practice or professional issue that is of interest for an honors project.

 NUR 490: Honors Seminar II (fall semester senior year)

 The central part of this seminar is the development and start of the honors project.
-Students will work with their seminar faculty in designing their honors project and finalizing their written proposal.
+Students will work with their seminar faculty in designing their honors projects and finalizing their written proposals.

 NUR 491: Honors Seminar III (spring semester senior year)

 During this seminar, students will complete their honors project and submit an abstract of their work to the Beta Zeta at Large Chapter of Sigma Theta Tau International to present their projects at the chapter’s Scholarship Day.
 In addition, a written report and poster will be completed.
 The poster will be presented at the completion of the semester.

 The Honors Program provides an opportunity for students to engage in an independent scholarly project that focuses on research, clinical practice, or a professional nursing issue.
 Successful completion of an Honors Project is a requirement for all honors students.
 Students may work with preceptors to design and implement their honors project.
 This work will be planned with input from the honors program coordinator.